mren2006/Auth0_TechExe/README.md

 Based on signed-in user's job tile, sign the roles with granted permissions (read:data, write:data, delete:data) to the identity for user to access the API functions that they are granted permission to access

  - Developer: can read the user information on API (Role: users)
- - Manager, director:   can read and update the user information on API (Role: managers)
+ - Manager:   can read and update the user information on API (Role: leaders)
- - Admin:     can read, update and delete user information on API (Role: Administrators)
+ - Admin:     can read, update and delete user information on API (Role: administrators)

 Customer will need to use Auth0 Authorization Management extension on Auth0 to grant permissions to roles, and add user to roles based on the user's Job Title